SigmanGroup/Multiobjective_Optimization/README.md

 ## Logistic Regression

-Jupyter Notebook Notes:
-- The logistic regression script is designed to work with two excel spreadsheets: one with ligand descriptors and one reaction data.
+The logistic regression script is designed to work with two excel spreadsheets: one with ligand descriptors and one reaction data.
 For examples, 'Bisphosphine_descriptors' and 'Bisphosphine_rxn_data'.

+Notes:
 - The Jupyter Notebook is designed to search for the best one-parameter and two-parameter logistic regression models.
 This version of the script does not search for 3+ parameter logistic regression models.
 - Notebook Sections 1-3 prepare the script and read in all data.
 - Notebook Section 4 runs univariate logistic regression model search.